demensky/demensky.com/en/index.md

 #### Internet banking, Russia

-Developing of the library of directives and components on the up-to-date Angular version for using by various commands on different projects.
+Developing library of directives and components on the up-to-date Angular version for using by various commands on different projects.

 All the components were developed using `OnPush` strategy and the immutable